Copper in architecture: Selection criteria

 The criteria by which copper and copper alloys are selected for architectural projects include color, strength, hardness, resistance to fatigue and corrosion, electrical and thermal conductivity, and ease of fabrication.
 Appropriate thicknesses and tempers for specific applications are essential; substitutions can lead to inadequate performance.

 Architectural copper is generally used in sheet and strip.
 Strip is 24 in or less in width, while sheet is over 24 in in width, up to 48 in in width by 96 or 120 in in length, plus in coil form.

 Structural considerations

 Structural considerations play an important role in the proper design of copper applications.
 The primary concern is about thermal effects: movement and stresses related to temperature variations.
 Thermal effects can be accommodated by preventing movement and resisting cumulative stresses or by allowing movement at predetermined locations, thereby relieving anticipated thermal stresses.

-Statue of Liberty has 80 t of copper sheeting.
-New York City, U.S.
+New York City's Statue of Liberty has 80 t of copper sheeting.

 Wind resistance is an important structural consideration.
 Underwriters Laboratories (UL) conducted a series of tests on copper roof systems.
 A copper standing-seam roof with 10 × 10 ft test panels was subjected to the UL 580, Uplift Resistance Test Protocol.
 The copper system did not exhibit unusual deformation, the cleats did not loosen from the structural deck, and the system passed UL 580 requirements.
 UL-90 designation was granted.